ddeutils/ddeutil/README.md

 I do not think this project will go around the world because it has specific propose, and you can create by your coding without this project dependency for long term solution.
-So, on this time, you can open [the GitHub issue on this project:raised_hands:](https://github.com/ddeutils/ddeutil/issues) for fix bug or request new feature if you want it.
+So, on this time, you can open [the GitHub issue on this project :raised_hands:](https://github.com/ddeutils/ddeutil/issues) for fix bug or request new feature if you want it.